SAP-samples/btp-developer-guide-cap/README.md

 The advanced modules are built on top of the beginner tutorials.
 Depending on what you need, you can pick the different modules.
 For each of these modules, the beginner tutorials is a prerequisite.
 The modules are:

+- Remote service integration using the SAP Destination/Connectivity service
+- Eventing using the SAP Event Mesh service which is built on top of Remote Service sample
 - Integrating Change tracking to Incident Management Application
-- Remote service integration using the SAP Destination and SAP Connectivity service
-- Eventing using the SAP Event Mesh service which is built on top of Remote Service sample
-- Audit logging using SAP Audit Log service

 ## Known Issues